React runtime / SSR react nextjs hydration ssr

 React Hydration Error: server HTML does not match client render

-Encountering the React Hydration Error means your server-rendered HTML output deviates from what React expects on the client after initial JavaScript execution; this guide explains how to identify and resolve these discrepancies.
+Encountering React Hydration Errors means your server-rendered HTML differs from the client's initial render; this guide explains how to fix it.

 What This Error Means